 - Listen fully to workers without passing judgment on their feelings.

 - Have a strong commitment to helping others be the best they can be.

 - Understand how to utilize workers’ emotions to drive desired behaviors.

 Emotional Intelligence is a skill and, as with any skill, it can be learned and enhanced through training and practice.
 All it requires is a desire to improve and the intention to apply the learning in the real world.

 To start, we must cultivate a strong sense of self-awareness.
 We must reflect at the end of each day on what emotions we felt (particularly negative emotions) and how they led to each of our actions.
 Eventually, we can learn to catch hold of emotions as they occur and better choose how to respond, rather than letting emotions control our reaction.

 Once we have mastered awareness and regulation of our own emotions, we can turn to recognizing and dealing with the emotions of others.
 We can practice this empathy by becoming better listeners and taking an active interest in others.
 By setting a good example with our own EQ and helping others through emotional issues, workers will learn to better manage themselves and communicate with others to increase positive outcomes, confidence and ability to lead others.

 Enhancing emotional intelligence can only lead to good outcomes for your team and business.
-Take a Dale Carnegie Emotional Intelligence Workshop today to build your EQ skills.
+Take a Dale Carnegie Emotional Intelligence Online Workshop today to build your EQ skills.